"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 COMMON BRAND NAME(S): Avastin

-USES: This medication is a man-made antibody (IgG1) used to treat kidney, colon, and rectal cancer.
-Bevacizumab is also used to treat lung cancer (non-small cell type) and certain types of brain tumors.
+USES: This medication is a man-made antibody (IgG1) used to treat kidney, cervical, ovarian, colon, and rectal cancer.
+Bevacizumab is also used to treat lung cancer (non-small cell type), certain types of brain tumors, and cancer found in the fallopian tube or lining of the abdominal wall (peritoneal).
 This drug works by blocking a certain protein (vascular endothelial growth factor-VEGF) thereby decreasing the blood supply to the tumor and slowing tumor growth.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This medication may also be used to treat a certain serious eye condition (age-related macular degeneration).
+This medication may also be used to treat certain serious eye conditions (such as age-related macular degeneration, macular edema).

 HOW TO USE: This medication is given by infusion into a vein by a health care professional.
 The first dose is usually given over 90 minutes.
 If you tolerate the first dose well, then later infusions may be given over a shorter time (60 or 30 minutes).